 In our society of instant gratification, we're inherently drawn towards quick-fixes & short-term solutions.
 Achieving health & fat-loss, like all things in life, requires consistent long-term application.
 Only by fully committing to the process will you see success & find fulfillment.

 Don't get caught up in the short-term game.
 It might take months, even years for you to truly begin seeing the outcomes you want.
 So, instead of focusing exclusively on outcomes - which can be draining & demotivating when things aren't going as planned - focus on the process.
 Adjust your lifestyle in a manner that will be conducive to health and fat-loss & at the same time enjoyable.

 Outline your values & who you want to become.
 Having a clear vision & direction is essential for making progress, yet so many people go about their daily life without a clue of who they want to be & where they'd like to be headed.
 Write down the things that matter to you most in life.
 Ask yourself if your current behaviour is facilitating furthering of those things or pushing you further away from them.

 Define your aim, and then outline behaviours needed to progress you towards it.
 For instance, with an aim of fat-loss, an example behaviours would be to reduce processed foods consumption.
 Then, once you've become clear on your direction, set up checks & balances to keep you on track.
 In this case, it could be not keeping any tempting unhealthy snacks in the house, or writing down & committing to a rule whereby you only consume said foods on certain days.
 Whatever helps you to adjust your behaviour consistently for the long term.

-Finally, don't get drawn into comparing your journey with others.
+Finally, stop the comparison.
 One of my favourite quotes is 'Comparison is the thief of joy'.
 No matter what stage you might be at, making comparisons with others will never be beneficial.
-Focus on your own journey & give yourself credit for the work you're putting in.
+Focus on your own journey, compare yourself to who you were yesterday, & give yourself credit for the work you're putting in.